 The following standards and interpretations issued by the IASB or IFRIC have not been adopted by the Group as these are not effective for the current year.
 The Group is currently assessing the impact these standards and interpretations will have on the presentation of its consolidated results in future periods:

-• Revised IAS24 'Related Party Disclosures' (effective for accounting periods beginning on or after 1 January 2011).
-This revision has been endorsed for use in the EU.
-This revision will only impact disclosure and have no effect on the net assets or result of the Group.
+• Amendment to IFRS 7 'Disclosures - Transfers of Financial Assets' (effective for accounting periods beginning on or after 1 July 2011).
+This amendment has been endorsed for use in the EU.